Meeting Room Policy and Guidelines

 Small Meeting Room

-Prunty Spencer Room; Hackley Wright Room; Conference C
+Prunty Spencer Room Hackley Wright Room Conference C

-Ennis Room; Coles Sky Salon; Café Room
+Ennis Room Coles Sky Salon Café (Kommareddi) Room

-Room capacity: Varies: 6 to 12
+Room capacity Varies: 6 to 14

 Instant reservation available?
 Yes, for up to 3 hours

-Advance reservations accepted: 1 month ahead
+Advance reservations accepted 1 month ahead

-Length of free use*:3 hours including setup/breakdown
+Length of free use 3 hours including setup/breakdown

-Food fee (cleaning): $10 flat fee
+Food fee (cleaning) $10 flat fee

-Frequency of use: Twice a month
+Frequency of use Twice a month

 Large Meeting Room

-Friends Room; Harris Room
+Friends Room Harris Room

-Room capacity: 16-40 (Friends); 32-84 (Harris)
+Room capacity (minimum/max) 16-40 (Friends); 32-84 (Harris)

 Instant reservation available?
 No. Staff approval is required.

-Advance reservations required: At least 7 days ahead of use
+Advance reservations required At least 7 days ahead of use

-Advance reservation accepted: Up to 3 months ahead of use
+Advance reservation accepted Up to 3 months ahead of use

-Length of free use: 3 hours including setup/breakdown
+Length of free use 3 hours including setup/breakdown

-Rental per hour over 3 hours: $30/hr
+Rental per hour over 3 hours $20/hr Friends - $30/hr Harris

-Frequency of use: Once a month
+Frequency of use Once a month

 Community Room